aisingapore/PeekingDuck/docs/source/use_cases/object_counting_over_time.rst

 .. seealso::

-   If it is only required to count the objects at the present moment, the simplier :doc:`Object Counting (Present) </use_cases/object_counting_present>` use case without requiring object tracking would be more suitable.
+   If you wish to only count the number objects at an instance rather than a cumulative total over a period of time, the simpler :doc:`Object Counting (Present) </use_cases/object_counting_present>` use case without requiring object tracking would be more suitable.

 Object counting over time is achieved by detecting the objects using an object detection model, then tracking each unique object.
 As a new object appears, the number of counted objects is